Wolfgang1208/CITS4401/lecture5/lec5b.md

 # Part2 Managing requirements

+# Key ideas

+- Managing requirements
+  - Maintain me

 # Requirements: Analysis vs Validation

 - **Analysis** works with raw requirements as elicited from the system stakeholders
-  - "Have we got the right requirements" is the key question to be answered at this stage
+  - **"Have we got the right requirements"** is the key question to be answered at this stage
 - **Validation** works with a final draft of the requirements document i.e. with negotiated and agreed requirements
-  - "Have we got the requirements right" is the key question to be answered at this stage
+  - **"Have we got the requirements right"** is the key question to be answered at this stage

 # Validation inputs